Mars Reconnaissance Orbiter: Timeline

-In 2017, the cryocoolers used by CRISM completed its lifecycle, limiting the instrument's capabilities to visible wavelengths, instead of its full wavelength range.
-In 2022, NASA announced the shutdown of CRISM in its entirety.
+In 2017, the cryocoolers used by CRISM completed their lifecycle, limiting the instrument's capabilities to visible wavelengths, instead of its full wavelength range.
+In 2022, NASA announced the shutdown of CRISM in its entirety, and the instrument was formally retired on April 3, 2023, after creating two final, near global, maps using prior data and a more limited second spectrometer that did not require cryocoolers.